fastify/fastify/docs/Reference/Server.md

 }
 ```

-When you are sending streams you will have to account for that in the custom
-error handler.
+Custom error handler has to account for stream replies.

-If you use `res.send(jsonData)` in the error handler it will fail for stream
+If `res.send(jsonData)` is used in the error handler, it will fail for the stream
 response because Fastify will not be able to serialize it.
-Therefore you may
-want to always reply with string-data in error handler
+Always using string data in error handler replies will avoid this issue.
-(e.g. by manually serializing the error response to JSON).
+For example, manually serializing the error response to JSON
+with `JSON.stringify`.

-Also, you will want to manually call `reply.raw.destroy()` to avoid the request
+It is required to manually call `reply.raw.destroy()` to avoid the request
 hanging if aborted from the server side.
-For example, if you're going to reply
+During HTTP response status code and
-with stream and abort it after a timeout.
-If the error happens in the middle of
+headers are written first, therefore if the error happens in the middle of
-the stream (like in the example with timeout) you will not be able to change the
+the stream (e.g. request timeout from the server side) errorHandler will not be
-response status code and headers as those were already sent.
-Therefore, you will
+able to change the response status code and headers as they were already sent.
-have to be able to signal that somehow with custom data in response.
+Therefore, signalling such errors must use custom logic or values in stream
+response.

 #### setChildLoggerFactory
 <a id="set-child-logger-factory"></a>